Seeed-Studio/Gateway-MeshBee/README.md

 Gateway+Coordinator <-----------------> Router or End Device

-A on-chip temperature measurement was performed on server, data was transmit to xively,a world famous sensor cloud platform.
+A on-chip temperature measurement was performed on server, data was transmitted to xively,a world famous sensor cloud platform.

 Hardware:<br>